 Make sure affiliate marketing fits into your company’s overall marketing and brand strategy before diving in.
-This marketing channel requires active management from either a third party or an in-house team, so you must be willing to devote resources to managing your affiliate programs.
+This marketing channel requires active management from either an experienced agency or an in-house team, so you must be willing to devote resources to managing your affiliate programs.
 Otherwise, having a program could do more harm than good.

 Once you’ve determined that affiliate marketing is right for you, it’s time to focus on developing a program strategy and recruiting affiliates.
 Investigate which ones align with your business and explore agency partners to see which one fits best with your strategy.